idfubar/AV102/transcripts/week3/overview_of_distributed_team_management.md

 I must say that any deficiency in the materials and recordings is down to me personally.
 I'm hugely indebted to the full AgileVentures team who've worked behind the scenes to get all these slides and quizzes and everything sorted.
-Like open source software I think this course is incremently moving in the right direction.
+Like open source software I think this course is incrementally moving in the right direction.
 I'm hoping that what comes through is the wonderful time we're having in AgileVentures collaborating online; managing our distributed team.
 We very much hope that our experiences can help you in your journey.